Gluten Free Flour Tortillas ot Wraps

 Instructions

-• In a large bowl, combine the flour, xanthan gum, and salt.
+• In a large bowl, combine the flour, salt, xanthan gum, and psyllium husk, if using.

 • In a measuring cup, combine the 1/2 cup water and oil.
 Pour the liquid ingredients into the mixing bowl.